dotzenith/TheSeptaTimes/README.md

  ```
 # What's New?
-0.0.5 - Fixed an issue with the train ID command
+0.0.6 - Now using list comprehension for the parse functions